 9 FontAwesome Alternatives That Are Equally As Good

-Using font icons is one way to present icon on your website that became popular when displaying custom...
+Using font icons is a popular way to display icons on your website, especially since custom fonts are...
 Read more

 This plugin allows you to connect to Typekit (now Adobe Fonts) to add their font collection to your website easily.